 A record of any disciplinary action taken; and

-Notice of completed responsible vendor and eight-hour related duty training.
+Notice of completed Responsible Vendor Training Program and in-house training for Marijuana Establishment Agents required under 935 CMR 500.105(2): Marijuana Establishment Agent Training.

 A staffing plan that will demonstrate accessible business hours and safe cultivation conditions;

-Personnel policies and procedures; and
+Personnel policies and procedures, including, at a minimum, the following:

+Code of ethics

+Whistle-blower policy; and

 All background check reports obtained in accordance with M.G.L c.
-6 § 172, 935 CMR 500.029, 935 CMR 500.030, and 803 CMR 2.00: Criminal Offender Record Information (CORI).
+6 § 172, 935 CMR 500.029: Registration and Conduct of Laboratory Agents, 935 CMR 500.030: Registration of Marijuana Establishment Agents, and 803 CMR 2.00: Criminal Offender Record Information (CORI).

 Business records, which shall include manual or computerized records of: